Welcome to Spark My Muse!

 HOW FUNDING WORKS:

-Even though listening twice a week is free, making Spark My Muse costs money out of my own pocket to create, produce, and host online–and takes 25-30 hours of tears and toil per week too.
+Even though listening each week is free, making Spark My Muse costs money out of my own pocket to create, produce, and host online–and takes 20-25 hours of toil per week too.
 Listeners, like you, give to support the show.
 LISTENERS make the BIG difference – Thank you for helping, too!

 Today, my guest is Krista Tippett.